Principal Investigator:

 Eileen “Grace” Fischer, B.S.

 Eileen “Grace” received her Bachelor of Science in Rehabilitation from Stephen F. Austin State University in Texas.
 She serves as the Clinical Coordinator and Admin Associate for the BRAVE Lab and CoPsyNSleep Lab.
-For the last 14 years, she has worked in the same position with the Exploratory Therapeutics Laboratory and with the Bipolar and Depression Research Program, also at the VA Palo Alto Health Care System/Stanford School of Medicine.
+For 14 years, she worked in the same position with the Exploratory Therapeutics Laboratory and with the Bipolar and Depression Research Program, also at the VA Palo Alto Health Care System/Stanford School of Medicine.
 Grace has worked in the mental health field for many years focusing on persons with severe chronic mental illnesses and for the last 25 years worked specifically in the coordination of clinical research trials in mood disorders and PTSD.
 Before moving to the VA Palo Alto Health Care System in September, 2008, Grace was the lead Clinical Research Coordinator of the Bipolar and Depression Research Program at UT Southwestern Medical Center at Dallas.
 She has coauthored several papers on the treatment of Bipolar and Major Depression Disorders with Dr. Trisha Suppes and her team.

 Research Coordinators